Special Educational Needs and Disability

 The Class Teacher will also raise any concerns they have with you about your child’s development.
 This might be through our regular parent meeting days or before or after the school day.
 We prefer this discussion to be in person however, we are aware that parents are not always able to pick up and drop off at school, so we may send a letter or message home.

-Where appropriate the concern may then be shared with our Inclusion Leader, Mrs D Rands.
-Further discussions may then take place between all relevant parties to determine the best way forward for your child.
+Where appropriate the concern may then be shared with our Family and Inclusion Team Further discussions may then take place between all relevant parties to determine the best way forward for your child.

 For further support then the Rotherham Parent Partnership can be contacted.
 They provide parents with confidential, impartial advice and information on special educational needs from staff and trained volunteers.
 Their contact telephone number is 01709 823627.